 It states inter alia: INEC “may” observe party primaries.
 The modal auxiliary used is “may.”
 In the eyes of the law, and even in common usage, “may” does not commute “compulsion.”
 It is a possibility, not a certainty.
 “May” most times indicate that something is true in some circumstances, not in all.
 In any case, can the AKS INEC REC say convincingly that the primaries he has condemned were not monitored by INEC officials?

 Apart from the above, the INEC REC in Akwa Ibom State gives us the idea of an armchair supervisor.
 The APC has a secretariat in Akwa Ibom state, when he went to the venue in his itinerary as he claimed and nothing happened there, did he crosscheck from the party secretariat, a stone throw from the Sheergrace arena as a seasoned officer that he is?
 What effort did he make as INEC REC?
 He likes to refer to the police commissioner in the state accompanying him to the location he went for his primaries.

 Has the CP raised the alarm that they were no policemen at the venue?
 Why is it that he is raising so much dust about monitoring primary elections when the law says he may or not?
 The AKS REC should look inwards if he is aggrieved because it appears that even within INEC, he is not a team player.

 This senatorial district has enjoyed the favour of the Almighty.
-For instance, in the current regime, this senatorial district produced a senator and a Minister of the Federal Republic of Nigeria all at the same time in the persons of Distinguished Senators (Engr.)
-Christopher Ekpenyong, a senator of the ninth senate, and Distinguished Senator Godswill Akpabio, immediate past Minister of Niger Delta Affairs.
+For instance, in the current regime, this senatorial district produced a senator and a Minister of the Federal Republic of Nigeria all at the same time in the persons of Senators Christopher Ekpenyong, a senator of the ninth senate, and Senator Godswill Akpabio.
 That was God at work.